 For fine motor skills, you can assist your child in their development through the following activities:

-- Get them familiar with using their hands- By hand over hand teaching activities of picking up blocks and stacking them, reaching for and grasping objects, putting puzzle pieces into spaces
+- Get them familiar with using their hands- by placing your hand over their hand assisting with activities of picking up blocks and stacking them, reaching for and grasping objects, putting puzzle pieces into spaces

-- Manipulating and developing eye hand co-ordination- Have your child grasp a bubble wand and flick it to create bubbles and watch them float, thread large buttons/beads onto string, wind up toys with a mechanism and watch them move, scribble activities with large crayons
+- Manipulating and developing eye hand co-ordination- have your child grasp a bubble wand and flick it to create bubbles and watch them float, thread large buttons/beads onto string, wind up toys with a mechanism and watch them move

 For gross motor, the young child is using the larger and stronger muscle groups that enable a child to hold their head up, sit, crawl, stand, walk, run, jump, hop and skip.
 Again depending upon your child’s level of ID and any associated disability that is present, skill development in this area will be variable.
 The following activities may assist in development: